Akila618/AETHER-AI_based_Energy_Tracking_for_Home_Efficiency_in_Rust/home_simulator/home_utils/README.md

-# AETHER: AI-based Energy Tracking for Home Efficiency (in) Rust
+# AETHER: AI-based Energy Tracking for Home Efficiency (in) Rust/React

 AETHER is a high-performance smart energy monitoring system built entirely in Rust.
 This project uses a client-server architecture to simulate a household's energy consumption and provide intelligent, rule-based recommendations for improving efficiency.